 11 travel rewards cards beat 2% cash back

 11 of the 38 travel rewards cards ranked came out ahead of a no annual fee 2% cash back card for domestic flight rewards when factoring annual fees.

 And three significantly outperformed.

-The Barclaycard Arrival® Plus World Elite Mastercard® works similar to a cash back card, with points that can reimburse any travel purchase made with the card.
+The Barclaycard Arrival Plus® World Elite Mastercard® works similar to a cash back card, with points that can reimburse any travel purchase made with the card.
 You Earn 2X miles on all purchases, and offers a 5% rebate of points with every redemption, giving it a slight edge over similar cards.
-Enjoy 60,000 bonus miles after spending $5,000 on purchases in the first 90 days and paying the annual fee gives it a big head start.
+Enjoy 70,000 bonus miles after spending $5,000 on purchases in the first 90 days gives it a big head start.

 The Amex EveryDay® Preferred Credit Card and the Chase Sapphire Preferred® Card earn transferable points that can turn into real airline miles, as well as an option to use points like cash toward travel.
 The Chase Sapphire Preferred® Card’s ability to transfer points to Southwest Rapid Rewards, and the Amex EveryDay® Preferred Credit Card’s ability to transfer points to Delta SkyMiles® give them superior value for domestic flights.

 With the Chase Sapphire Preferred® Card, a flight on Southwest costs 13,722 points on average on the routes studied, while with The Amex EveryDay® Preferred Credit Card, transferring to Delta nets flights for 27,871 points on average.
 The Amex EveryDay® Preferred Credit Card benefits from earning 1.5x points on all spending when the card is used for 30 or more transactions in a billing period.